NLP2CT/Master-Thesis-stuff/README.md

 - A hard copy of your proposal
 - [Registration Form for Master's Thesis](https://grs.um.edu.mo/wp-content/uploads/GRS-Form-009.pdf)

-## 3. Nominate the Examination Comitee
+## 3. Nominate a Examination Commitee

 After Submitted your proposal, you should prepare your Thesis and Presentation